microsoft/StudentsAtBuild/README.md

 ## Try out Minecraft: Education Edition with MakeCode

-You will need an Office 365 Education account to log in to the full version of Minecraft: Education Edition.
-If you do not have a license, you can still use Minecraft: Education Edition with a limited number of logins.
+You will need an Office 365 Education account to log in to the full version of [Minecraft: Education Edition](https://education.minecraft.net/).
+If you do not have a license, you can still use Minecraft: Education Edition with a limited number of logins that we've provide below.

 Enter your [school email address](https://education.minecraft.net/get-started/) to see if your school account is eligible for a trial.
 If it’s not, we’ll redirect you to a sign-up page.